mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 Tiles are 8x8 pixels, but sprites can use 1 cell (8x8 pixels) or 4 cells (16x16 pixels).
 PPU has access to 256 editable tiles, shared between planes and sprites.
 - Plane 0:
-it has 16x16 cells, can be scrolled, and it wraps at the borders.
+It is a 16x16 cell Map, can be scrolled, and it wraps at the borders.
 Scroll registers can be modified per scanline.
 This plane is always behind the others, and due to it's small size, it can only be used for simple backgrounds.
 - Plane 1:
-it has 128x128 cells, can be scrolled, but it does not wrap at the borders.
+It is a 128x128 cell map, can be scrolled, but it does not wrap at the borders.
 This plane is always on top of plane 0.
 Map tiles have a priority flag that can be set to be on top of the sprites.
 Scroll registers can't be modified per scanline.
 This plane is where you can store big maps for the game.
 - Plane 2:
-it has 16x16 cells and it can be scrolled only from -128 to 128 (x,y).
+It is a 16x16 cell map and it can be scrolled only from -128 to 128 (x,y).
 This plane does not wrap at the borders, and it's main use is a static window to display info.
 CELL-9 can use the 8x8 font stored in ROM to print on this plane.
 Plane 2 is always on top of planes 0, 1 and the sprites.
 - Sprites: